About Barcelona, Spain

 All attendees travelling to Spain must present an approved travel document (passport or identity card) and attendees from many countries will require a visa to enter the country.

-Visa invitations will be valid for a 2 week period, between Wednesday, December 4 and Wednesday, December 18, and may not be extended.
+Visa invitations will be valid for a 2 week period, between Wednesday, November 26 and Tuesday, December 9 and may not be extended.

-Due to the time it takes for visa applications to be processed, we recommend that visa letter information and full payment be submitted no later than October 25, 2013.
-(Please note – this date may be earlier depending on local consulate requirements.)
+Due to the time it takes for visa applications to be processed, we recommend that visa letter information and full payment be submitted no later than Friday, October 17, 2014.
+Please note – this date may be earlier depending on local consulate requirements.
 Requests received after this time will be processed in good faith, however timelines cannot be guaranteed.

 It is the attendee’s responsibility to complete the visa application process and HP cannot take responsibility for an unsuccessful visa application.